 Wondering what Join Borrower, Sole Proprietor mortgages are and if you could get one?
-Say you've finally found the home of your dreams; perhaps you have even put together a deposit.
+Imagine this scenario: you're a first-time buyer, and you've found the home of your dreams.
+You've even put together money for a deposit.
 But wait – there is no way you will be approved for a mortgage for this property on your current income.
 Help may be at hand with a Joint Borrower, Sole Proprietor (JBSP) mortgage, which mortgage brokers are reporting as becoming increasingly popular.
 But what is a JBSP, are you eligible to apply for one, what are the upsides – and the drawbacks?
 Read this guide to find out.

+Get advice on finding the best mortgage rates in our guide.
 And, if you are new to the world of property and house buying and want to get a strong sense of the fundamentals, check out our comprehensive guide to buying a house or flat.
-Then, get advice on finding the best mortgage.

 What is a Joint Borrower, Sole Proprietor mortgage and how does it work?

 The Joint Borrower, Sole Proprietor mortgage works in exactly the way the name suggests: it allows multiple borrowers to contribute to the taking out and repayment of the mortgage without claiming ownership on the property – that is, without their names appearing on the deeds.

 The JBSP mortgage typically allows for up to four people to be assessed for a single mortgage on the property (although this number varies depending on the mortgage provider), thus potentially increasing the amount the buyer can borrow.
 This doesn't mean that the bank will simply combine everyone's income – usually they will assess everyone, but consider two incomes.
 The other people's incomes will be considered as back-up or financial guarantee.